justeattakeaway/JustEat.StatsD/README.md

 * Easy to use
 * Robust and proven
-* Tuned for high performance and low resource usage
+* Tuned for high performance and low resource usage using [BenchmarkDotNet](https://benchmarkdotnet.org/).
+Typically zero allocation on sending a metric on target frameworks where `Span<T>` is available.
 * Works well with modern .NET apps - .NET Core, .NET Standard 2,0 and `async ... await`
 * Supports standard statsd primitives: `Increment`, `Decrement`, `Timing` and `Gauge`.
 Supports sample rate.
 * Helpers to make it easy to time a `Func`, `Action` or a code block inside a `using` statement.